 For students who have industry background or knowledge, the A+ Prep Certificate offer preparation for the CompTIA A+ Certified Technician exams.
 These two exams comprise the CompTIA A+ Certified Technician certification.
 This vendor-neutral certification demonstrates competencies in the areas of installation, preventative maintenance, networking security, and troubleshooting.
 It demonstrates foundation-level knowledge and skills necessary for a career in PC support.
 Employment opportunities with this certificate include enterprise technician, field service technician and PC technician.
+Students who feel they may have sufficient background or knowledge to be successful in one of these abbreviated programs are strongly encouraged to contact one of the program instructors prior to enrolling, to discuss the required skill sets.

-First Semester credit Hours
+First Semester Credit Hours

 ITS 112 Operating Systems 3

 ITS 116 Computer Hardware 3

 ITS 216 Advanced PC Hardware/A+ Pro ep 3

 NETW 120 Basic Computer Networks 3

--